san-sei/documents/content/en/docs/software_and_hardware/idmelon_pairing_tool/what_is_pairing_tool.md

 ---
-title: "What is Pairing Tool ?"
+title: "What is Pairing Tool?"
 description: "IDmelon Pairing Tool is a software technology designed and developed by IDmelon Technologies Inc. to let users pair their smartphones with their PCs and use their smartphones as a security key.
 It is really best suited for environments with single-user PCs so that users can enjoy the passwordless login experiance with a single touch on a push notification on their smartphones."
 lead: ""
 date: 2022-02-16T18:14:02-08:00